-I have found out through my own experience that part of the joy of blogging is having people following your blog, regularly reading your written thoughts and sending you feedbacks through their comments, likes, emails, reblogs etc.
+I have found out through my own experience that part of the joy of blogging is having people who are following your blog, regularly reading your written thoughts, and sending you some feedback through their comments, likes, emails, reblogs, etc.

 I take it that you too do not mind sharing in the joy of blogging as it were.
 But as you already know, it is not always easy getting people to follow your blog.
 And there could be many reasons for that.